JadeMin-archives/dino-extinction/README.md

 Go to the console tab.
 And put ``index.js`` file in the console.

-# Question
+## Questions
 It doesn't work.
 Why did you disabled the issue tab?
 Help me!

+i dont know
-I don't know.
-Stop asking and eat your spaghetti
+stop asking and eat your spaghetti